jong01045/Efficient-Contextualised-Learning-of-COLREGs-with-Retrieval-Augmented-Generation/readme.md

 # Self-Reflective Agent

 Welcome to the **Self-Reflective Agent** project!
 This guide will walk you through setting up the environment, configuring API keys, and running the agent for evaluation.
+It was a disseration project for MSc Data Science - University of Bath.

 Please ensure you meet the prerequisites and follow the steps below carefully.

+The code to run this agent is Project Coding/**Self_reflective_agent.ipynb**.

-**Also if you need a detailed explanation of the project structure and each component, contact me through the email (Bottom of README file)**
+**Also if you need a detailed explanation of the project structure and each stage, contact me through the email (Bottom of README file).**
 ---

 ## Requirements